ucc23/ucc/_clusters/pozzo1.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Pozzo 1 is a relatively close, very rich, very dense object of very high C3 quality.
-It is very well-studied in the literature.
-This object shares a large percentage of members with 6 later reported entries.
+    <b>Pozzo1</b> is a very rich, very dense object of very high C3 quality.
+It is located at a very close distance from the Sun, near the mid-plane.
+It is very well-studied in the literature.<br><br>This object shares a large percentage of members with 6 later reported entries.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 28.9
 N_50_val: 574
-scix_url: Pozzo%201
+scix_url: Pozzo1
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |